jwoertink/kave/README.md

 require "kave"

 Kave.configure do |c|
-  c.strategy = :bearer
-  c.token_model = Kave::AuthToken
-end
+  c.strategy = :path # see Strategies below for more options end

 get "/" do |env|
   "This is a public route"
 end

+api("v1") do
+  get "/" do |env|
+    "This is a private route only accessed through the version 1 API" end end

+api("v2") do
-Kave.get "/" do |env|
+  get "/" do |env|
-  "This is a private route only accessed through the API" end
+    "This is a private route only accessed through the version 2 API" end end
 ```

+### Strategies

 ## Development